OctopusDeploy/blog/blog/2021-07/workers-explained/index.md

 :::

 ### How is a worker selected from the pool?
 Workers are selected from a pool in a round-robin fashion.
-It is important to note that the workers are selected at the **beginning** of a deployment or runbook run and not at each step.
+It is important to note that the workers are selected at the beginning of each step.
 There are some caveats to this that I will explain later in this post.

 Consider the following scenario:
 Worker Pool `Setup` consists of